Probing Conceptual Understanding of Large Visual-Language Models: Introduction

-We experimented with five different state-of-the-art V+L models and provide several interesting insights regarding these models.
-For compositional understanding, we observe (1) Models struggle with compositionality (2) CNN based backbones may be better at recognizing texture and patterns while ViT backbones are better with color and shape.
-For relational understanding, we observe (1) both modality specific attention and co-attention in parallel improve relational understanding.
-(2) Predicate swapping that violates expectations surfaces the lack of an underlying conceptual model.
-For contextual understanding we observe that models tend to not use context in order to recognize most objects again indicating a lack of an underlying conceptual model.
-We further utilize these findings and propose a baseline by developing a simple finetuning approach based on selective negatives paradigm and observe improvement on our understanding-related probes at the expense of a slight loss in performance.
-In summary, we make the following contributions, \begin{itemize}[leftmargin=*] \itemsep{-.15em} \item{We study the capability of existing large V+L models for complex visual perception focusing on relational, attribute and contextual understanding. } \item{We propose three benchmark datasets: Probe-R, Probe-A and Probe-B focusing on subject-object relations, attribute}-object relations, and background-object relations. \item{We exhaustively evaluate existing models and provide new insights about their capabilities such as the fact that cross-attention between modalities enables improvement in conceptual learning.} \item{We present a simple approach, based on prompting, that rewards compositionality and preservation of relations between objects, that yields more robust performance on our benchmarks.} \end{itemize}
+We experimented with several state-of-the-art V+L models and provide several interesting insights regarding these models.
+For compositional understanding, we observe that (1) models struggle with compositionality, and (2) CNN based backbones may be better at recognizing texture and patterns while ViT backbones are better with color and shape.
+For relational understanding, we observe that (1) both modality specific attention and co-attention in parallel improve relational understanding, and (2) Predicate swapping that violates expectations surfaces the lack of an underlying conceptual model.
+For contextual understanding we observe that (1) models tend to not use context in order to recognize most objects, again indicating a lack of an underlying conceptual model.
+We further utilize these findings and develop a simple finetuning approach based on selective negatives paradigm and observe improvement on our understanding-related probes.